CHOS-Project/Bliss/README.md

 The example folder contains some examples, like a Fibonacci sequence implementation, and how to access the arguments passed to Main.

 The vm folder contains the virtual machine.

-## Where is the virtual machine and the toolchain?

-For now, they are closed source and made in C# (they are completely uncommented and unoptimized).

-I will port the virtual machine to C and implement a JIT compiler for it, also, I'm currently porting the toolchain to ExtendedC.